BhaweshSinha/RHGNNs-for-financial-fraud-detection-in-transaction-ecosystems/README.md

 This is the modern approach to the treditional problem from which the current digital finance system is going through.
 The proposed system is suitable to predict the different types of frauds which is helpful under cyber security umbrella.
 This project shows the intersection of Machine learning approach with the cyber security for the further advancements in the financial fraud detection.
-In the proposed idea, power of neural networks were blended with the time-series based finance dataset and
+In the proposed idea, power of neural networks were blended with the time-series based finance dataset and fraud trends were recorded and the